-- 26. A list of authorizations required by other federal, interstate, state, or local agencies for the work, including all approvals received or denials already made. - 27.
+- 22. A list of authorizations required by other federal, interstate, state, or local agencies for the work, including all approvals received or denials already made. - 23.
 The project proponent must submit the application package, which includes the information above, as follows: - a.
 Application submittals may be submitted via the Corps' Regulatory Request System at: https://rrs.usace.army.mil/rrs/home or saved as a PDF document, and then submitted as an attachment in an email to the respective district, as follows:

-Buffalo District - LRB.Ohio.RegActions@usace.army.mil Huntington District - LRH.permits@usace.army.mil Pittsburgh District - Regulatory.Permits@usace.army.mil Louisville District - CELRL.Door.To.The.Corps@usace.army.mil
+Huntington District - LRH.permits@usace.army.mil Pittsburgh District - Regulatory.Permits@usace.army.mil

 - b.
 Electronic documents must have sufficient resolution to show project details.
 The Department of the Army permit application and supporting documents submitted electronically must not exceed 10 megabytes (10MB) per email.
 Multiple emails may be required to transmit documents to ensure the 10MB limit is not exceeded.
 Alternatively, use of the Department of Defense Secure Access File Exchange (DoD SAFE) service to transfer large files may be requested in your email. - c.
 For tracking and processing purposes, the email should include the following: - Email Subject Line: include the name of the applicant, type of Department of the Army permit application request, and location (County and State).
-Example: RE: Doe, John, Department of the Army permit application and Clean Water Act Section 401 Water Quality Certification Request, Fayette County, Ohio; - ii.
-Email Body: 1) Brief description of the proposed project, 2) contact information (phone number, mailing address, and email address) for the applicant and/or their agent, and 3) the project location: Address and Latitude/Longitude in decimal degrees (e.g. 42.92788° N, 88.36257° W).
+Example: RE: Doe, John, Department of the Army permit application and Clean Water Act Section 401 Water Quality Certification Request, Fayette County, West Virginia; - ii.
+Email Body: 1) Brief description of the proposed project, 2) contact information (phone number, mailing address, and email address) for the applicant and/or their agent, and 3) the project location: Address and Latitude/Longitude in decimal degrees (e.g. 42.92788° N, 88.36257° W). - d.

-d.
 If you do not have internet access, information may be submitted through the United States Postal Service to the appropriate Regulatory Office however, it is optimal to expedite processing by providing a complete application package electronically: